 This process can be as simple as you sending us a reference image where we adjust the design to fit your specific size requirements.
-Or it can be more involved, where you take the lead deciding on certain specifications such as Moroccan rug design, color, and pile height.
+Or it can be a more involved process, where you take the lead deciding on certain specifications such as Moroccan rug design, color, and pile height.

 Depending on the tribal region that the rugs come from, Moroccan rugs may be wildly abstract, or tight and geometric.

-The rugs may have patterns that tessellate throughout the rug, or feature one-off designs.
+These may be Moroccan diamond rugs, have patterns that tessellate throughout the rug, or feature one-off designs.
 The abundance of rug styles reflects the diversity of Moroccan tribal traditions and speaks to a long legacy of weaving throughout the country.